abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

 ### `metadirectory` Provider Configuration

-The `metadirectory` provider is defined as a dictionary object and must contain a key name.
-The key name must match the name of the dictionary referenced by `config_ref`.
+The `metadirectory` provider is defined as a dictionary object whose key name must match the value of `config_ref`.
+The referenced configuration block provides the LDAP connection parameters for the metadirectory forest.

-A `metadirectory` provider requires an LDAP attribute to identify the original domain and `sAMAccountName`.
-This LDAP attribute is specified using `join_key_ldapattribut`.
+A `metadirectory` provider requires a dedicated LDAP attribute to map each user account to its originating domain and `sAMAccountName`.
+This attribute is specified using the `join_key_ldapattribut` key.

 ```
 coporateconfig : { 'metadirectory': {